PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "NO!"
 Thundered the Wizard.
 "This is not to be mocked.
 Not even slightly.
 This is power.
 POWER do you understand!
 With power you can get money.
 But no Merchant," he spat the title like a curse, "can ever buy power."

 "Have you ever put that to the test?"
 Boltac asked, with a scrappiness he was faking for the purposes of negotiation.
-Of course the Wizard was right but Boltac would be damned if he'd give this twisted nobleman the satisfaction of telling him that.
+Of course, the Wizard was right but Boltac would be damned if he'd give this twisted nobleman the satisfaction of telling him that.

 To Boltac's surprise, the Wizard laughed.
 "Very good.
 Skepticism.
 The basis of all knowledge.
 Are you a seeker too, friend Boltac?
 Then let me show you something."
 Dimsbury stepped down from the dais and crossed to a small door on the far side of the room.